 4. Your Ski Gear

-As an adult, you know what you are getting into when you decide to learn cross-country skiing – both physically and financially.
+As an adult, you know what you are getting into when you decide to practice the cross-country style – both physically and financially.
 You will need to buy skis, poles, boots, and bindings.
 If you want to just try the sport to see if it is for you for all the coming winter seasons to enjoy, it is a good idea to rent your ski gear from the ski center.
-If you have made up your mind to pursue cross-country skiing, you can always buy your ski gear – there is nothing better than personalized and hygienic ski gear that you do not have to share with others or return when the trip is over.
+If you have made up your mind to pursue cross-country skiing, you can always buy your ski equipment – there is nothing better than personalized and hygienic ski equipment that you do not have to share with others or return when the trip is over.

 It is a good idea to not over-invest in your ski gear when you are starting out.
 Go for the basic quality and pricing, and once you develop a bond with this beautiful sport, you can pamper yourself with your ideal brand of ski equipment.